ruyd/Concentrate/README.md

 [Get for Edge](https://microsoftedge.microsoft.com/addons/detail/mmlolmfkhnilblibmnalmkinojfpcckh)

 _This addon is forever free of charge with no interest in data collection or selling.
-Not everyone wants or shouldn't have to pay to remove advertising.
+Not everyone wants or should have to pay to remove advertising.
 I really hope it helps your studies and peace of mind._

 [Privacy](PRIVACY.TXT)